 Option Description Auto Reconnect Applications on Login With this option selected, resources that were open when the user last logged out will be reopened when they log in again.
 TIP: If not using the Citrix SmoothRoaming feature, disable this option to increase your connection speed.
 Autostart mode Lets you set a specific application or desktop to start automatically when the Citrix connection begins.
 If set to Auto Start Single Resource , and if there is a single published resource, that resource starts automatically.
 NOTE: This option has no effect if Auto Reconnect Applications on Login is selected and there are applications to reconnect to.
 If you have selected Auto Start Application or Auto Start Desktop, select the Enumeration button to retrieve a list of resources (applications or desktops) and display them in Citrix Connection Manager, which enables you to select resources to start automatically upon connection.
 If you have selected Auto Start Single Resource, select the Enumeration button to retrieve the number of resources.
 If there is only one resource, it is started automatically upon connection.
-Show resources With this option selected, you must then select where to display the resources:

-Option Description • In a broker window: Displays resources in a window.
-Directly on desktop: Displays resources on the desktop.
+Option Description Show resources With this option selected, you must then select where to display the resources: • In a window: Displays resources in a window. • Directly on desktop : Displays resources on the desktop.
 Show resources in the Start Menu With this option selected, remote resources from the connection are shown in the Start menu.
 Show only subscribed resources If selected, only subscribed resources are shown during a Citrix connection.
+NOTE: This option is not supported when you use Citrix Self-Service UI.